OzgunMunar/FriendBridge/README.md

 This project is a social media internet project where people all over the world who are interested in the same topics will get to know each other.

 ## Currently Working Parts
-- Create Account(Be sure you entered your real E-Mail Address because you will have a receive an email for verification purpose.)
+- Create Account (Be sure you entered your real E-Mail Address because you will have a receive an email for verification purpose)
 - Login / Logout
-- Create post with tagging friends, adding image through image url string, adding location string.
+- Create post (Can tag friends, add image through image url string & add location string)
-- Edit & Delete post.
+- Edit & Delete post
-- Like & Comment post.
+- Like & Comment post
 - Profile page (Provides personal information and personal post history)
 - Edit profile (Opens a modal to change personal data)
 - Change Password (Sends an e-mail to the user with a token that has a deadline)